2nd December, 2012:Shri Ganesh Chaturthi Vrat

-At Anand Dass Baba's Ashram, a grand bhandara is being organised.
-Saint Ushaji opined that he was Rambhakt Hanuman Himself.
-She used to tell us how He would spend entire days and night at the sandy beaches of Sri Yamuna without food for days at a stretch and ardently longed for the divine love of Ramji.
+Saint Ushaji used to say that he was Rambhakt Hanuman Himself.
+He would spend entire days and night at the sandy beaches of Sri Yamuna without food for days at a stretch and ardently longed for the divine love of Ramji.
 An amazing trait of His religious devotion was Baba's constant love for Vrindavan, where Lord Krishna forever dwells, even though he was a great bhakta of Lord Rama.

 Yudhishthira Maharaj said, "What is the name of the Ekadasi that occurs during the light fortnight of the month of Margashirsha (November-December) and removes all sins? "

 Lord Sri Krishna replied, "This Ekadasi is famous as Mokshadaa because it purifies the faithful devotee of all sinful reactions and bestows liberation upon him.
 The worshippable Deity of this all auspicious day is Lord Damodara.”